rclone/rclone/MANUAL.md

 Use --realm to set the authentication realm.

-### SSL/TLS

-By default this will serve over http.
-If you want you can serve over https.
-You will need to supply the --cert and --key flags.
-If you wish to do client side certificate validation then you will need to supply --client-ca also.

---cert should be either a PEM encoded certificate or a concatenation of that with the CA certificate.  --key should be the PEM encoded private key and --client-ca should be the PEM encoded client certificate authority certificate.

 ## VFS - Virtual File System

 This command uses the VFS layer.
 This adapts the cloud storage objects